DanMad/responsive-image-generator/README.md

 # generate-responsive-img.jsx

-A Photoshop plugin to extend the default 'Generate Assets' behaviour.
+An Adobe® Photoshop plugin to extend the default 'Generate Assets' behaviour.